Constitutional Catholic Party of Lithuania and Belarus

-The Lithuanian and Belаrusian Constitutional Catholic Party (Stronnictwo Konstytucyjno-Katolickie na Litwę i Białoruś) was a political party in the Russian Empire, founded by the Bishop of Vilnius Eduard von der Ropp on February 7, 1906.
-It sought unification of the lands of the former Grand Duchy of Lithuania with the purpose of regional self-government.
-It worked for the establishment of a Polish government administration and the setting up of Polish armed forces.
-The party demanded exemption for Catholics from compulsory tithing to the Russian Orthodox Church, autonomy for the Catholic Church to run its own training of its clergy without government interference and the right for Catholic bishops to have direct links with the Holy See.
-Von der Ropp was elected to the State Duma of the Russian Empire.
+The Constitutional Catholic Party of Lithuania and Belarus (Stronnictwo Konstytucyjno-Katolickie na Litwę i Białoruś; Канстытуцыйна-каталіцкая партыя Літвы і Беларусі) was a political party in the Russian Empire, founded by the Bishop of Vilnius Edward Ropp on 7 February 1906.
+It sought the unification of the lands of the former Grand Duchy of Lithuania with the aim of regional self-government.
+It worked for the establishment of a Polish government and the formation of Polish armed forces.
+The party demanded the exemption of Catholics from the compulsory tithe of the Russian Orthodox Church, autonomy for the Catholic Church in matters of clerical education without state interference, and the right of Catholic bishops to have direct communications with the Holy See.
+Ropp was elected to the State Duma of the Russian Empire.

-The organizational congress, held in February 1906 in Vilnius, was attended by about 1,000 of its supporters, representatives of the Catholic clergy, landowners, intelligentsia, workers and peasants.
-It combined the liberalism of the Cadet movement in relation to political life, conservatism in approaches to the socio-economic problems of Belarus and Lithuania and the ideals of Christian democracy.
+The organizational congress, held in February 1906 in Vilnius, was attended by approximately 1,000 party supporters, representatives of the Catholic clergy, landowners, intellectuals, workers, and peasants.
+The party combined the liberalism of the Constitutional Democratic Party in political life, conservatism in its approaches to the socio-economic problems of Belarus and Lithuania, and the ideals of Christian democracy.

-It collaborated with the Polish National-Democratic Party.
-It had training courses for priests, published the newspapers "Nowiny Wileńskie" ("Vilnius News", January-February 1906), "Towarzysz pracy" ("Friend of Labor", February-March 1906), "Przyjaciel ludu" ("Friend of the People", from January 1906).
-The solution of agrarian and other issues was linked to the establishment of local self-government.
-It defended landlord land ownership and advocated assistance to peasants in acquiring land.
+The party collaborated with the Polish National-Democratic Party.
+It conducted educational courses for priests and published the newspapers Nowiny Wileńskie (Vilnius News, January-February 1906), Towarzysz pracy (Friend of Labor, February-March 1906), and Przyjaciel ludu (Friend of the People, from January 1906).
+The party linked the resolution of agrarian and other issues with the establishment of local self-government.
+It defended landowners' rights and advocated for assistance to peasants in acquiring land.

-It operated mainly in the Vilnius governorate and some districts of the Grodno governorate, where the majority of the population was Catholic.
+It operated mainly in the Vilna Governorate and some districts of the Grodno Governorate, where the majority of the population was Catholic.

-In the elections to the First State Duma, it was blocked by the Constitutional Democratic Party ("Cadets") and achieved significant success: out of 7 deputies from the Vilnius governorate, 6 were supporters of the party, and from other western krai it was supported by 11 deputies (the so-called autonomists).
-In the Second State Duma of the Russian Empire, the party's ideas were supported by 11 autonomists.
+In the elections to the First State Duma, the party merged with the Constitutional Democratic Party (the "Kadets") and achieved significant success: the party received support from six of seven deputies from the Vilnius Governorate supported the party and eleven deputies (autonomists) from other governorates of the Western Krai.
+In the Second State Duma of the Russian Empire, eleven autonomists supported the party's ideas.

-The party disbanded in the fall of 1907.
+The party disbanded in the autumn of 1907.